JaviRoser/Udacity-NeighborhoodMap/README.md

 ### Service Workers
 A service worker is created by default when installing the react package, but it will only cache the site when it is in production mode.

 ### Load the App in Production Mode

 Since the project is built with Create React App, we will run:

 `npm run build`

-this is only necessary before deploying to production
+this is only necessary before deploying to production.

 Then,